 100-134 points: Reasonable intelligence and average capacity for higher brain function such as empathy, sympathy, intuition and spirituality.

-135 points: Healthy and well-developed capacity for intelligence including full capacity for higher brain function.
+135 points: Healthy and well-developed capacity for intelligence including a full capacity for higher brain function.

-To gauge holistic intelligence the test above should be used in combination with a traditional IQ test.
-Someone with an IQ test score of 100 or above on both tests can be said to have balanced brain function and a capacity for true holistic intelligence.
+To gauge holistic intelligence the above test should be used in combination with a traditional IQ test.
+Someone with an IQ test score of 100 or above on both tests can be said to have balanced brain function and a well-developed capacity for true holistic intelligence.

 Written by George Tchetvertakov